 Layer the Ingredients into the Instant Pot

-First add the pearl couscous to the pot, then layer the shredded chicken and frozen peas and carrots on top.
+First, add the shredded chicken to the pot, then layer the pearl couscous and frozen peas and carrots on top.

 Prepare the Chicken Stock